stephen-huan/dotfiles/src/pkgs/applications/audio/cmus.md

 added benefit of being able to open multiple cmus windows at the same time, because each is a view into the same running process).
-These days I'm too lazy to start tmux, so I just put a cmus window in a high-number workspace and switch to that workspace when I need to.
+These days I'm too lazy to start tmux, so I just put a cmus window in a high-number workspace and switch to that workspace on demand.

 My friend swears by [mpd](https://www.musicpd.org/) because of its client-server architecture: that gives the ability to use any client,